jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/_getstructfor.md

   * `_projectId` is the ID of the project to which the funding cycle belongs.
   * `_configuration` is the funding cycle configuration to get the full struct for.
 * The view function is private to this contract.
-* The function does not alter state on the blockchain.
+* The view function does not alter state on the blockchain.
-* The function returns a [`JBFundingCycle`](../../../data-structures/jbfundingcycle.md) stored in the `fundingCycle` reference.
+* The function returns a [`JBFundingCycle`](../../../data-structures/jbfundingcycle.md) struct.

 ### Body

-1. If the `_configuration` provided is 0, return an empty funding cycle.
+1. If the configuration provided is 0, return an empty funding cycle.

     ```solidity
     // Return an empty funding cycle if the configuration specified is 0.